Online Teaching Guidance

 • A guide to Ed discussion boards for students (produced by the Maths StudentShapers team led by Ioanna Papatsouma): https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=8cbd649a-44c0-4009-892f-ad8e0147ffba

 • A recording of the ICT training sessions on how to use Ed discussion boards for staff: https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=21ae3fda-2b36-40b0-b620-ad8d012af228

 Flipgrid allows students to share video/poster content.
 This also integrates well into Teams.
 Students are really adept at making videos and the current online format might be an opportunity to make more use of this, perhaps formatively rather than in for-credit assessments.
 It could also be useful in building and maintaining community.
 You can see an example in the Video Tips tab of the Physics Remote Teaching Team.

 Padlet can be used as an online noticeboard for sharing information such as in the staff meeting – it can be used with text or other kinds of content.
 It is free to have up to three active Padlets at once.

-You can find fuller information about these features in the College’s Teaching Toolkit, linked to at the top of this page including links to more information on Padlet, OneNote, Mentimeter, Möbius and Piazza (links taken from the lower part of this page).
+You can find fuller information about these features in the College’s Teaching Toolkit, linked to at the top of this page including links to more information on Padlet, OneNote, Mentimeter, Möbius and Ed Discussion (links taken from the lower part of this page).